-Student Learning Outcomes - The graduate with a Master of Arts degree in Communication, Communication Studies Option will use the knowledge and skills obtained in the program to:
+Student Learning Outcomes - The graduate with a Master of Arts degree in Communication, Communication Studies Area will use the knowledge and skills obtained in the program to:

-- Analyze and conduct research that contributes to the application, creation, and expansion of knowledge in the field of communication. - Understand communication theories and their application across a variety of academic and professional contexts. - Advance communicative skills across Media, Interpersonal, and/or Organizational contexts. - Produce original scholarly or creative materials that demonstrates expertise within a focused area of communication.
+- Analyze and conduct research that contributes to the application, creation, and expansion of knowledge in the field of communication. - Advance communicative skills across Media, Interpersonal, and/or Organizational contexts.

+• Produce original scholarly or creative materials that demonstrates expertise within a focused area of communication.

-The School of Communication, History, and Interdisciplinary Studies embraces the traditions, study, and practice of symbolic interaction through a variety of communication genres.
+Faculty in Communication embraces the traditions, study, and practice of symbolic interaction through a variety of communication genres.
 The graduate program is designed to advance student's preparation for scholarly or professional endeavors.